 Culminating Project

-Creating a Memorial: Students create a memorial to a person, group or event of significance.
+Creating a Memorial(link is external): Students create a memorial to a person, group or event of significance.

 Connection to Local History

-Field Study Guide: Use this activity while on a visit to a local memorial or museum.
+Field Study Guide(link is external): Use this activity while on a visit to a local memorial or museum.

-Landmark Analysis: Use this tool to help students analyze a local landmark, memorial, or statue.
+Landmark Analysis(link is external): Use this tool to help students analyze a local landmark, memorial, or statue.

 Teaching Reflection